armagankaratosun/hands-on-containers/docs/container-basics/docker-101/dockerfile/quick-recap.md

+---
+sidebar_position: 1
+title: Quick Recap on Dockerfile
+---
+## Introduction

 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using docker build users can create an automated build that executes several command-line instructions in succession

 ## Dockerfile Commands Explained

 * `FROM`: Starts the Dockerfile and sets the base image for subsequent instructions.
 Each FROM instruction begins a new stage of build and can start with a clean slate.